yannisalexiou/CopyKextToDesktop/README.md

 # CopyKextToDesktop
-Sample Script to Copy Kext Files from Target Disk to your Desktop
+Simple Script to Copy Kext Files from Target Disk to your Desktop